Seneca-BSA/bsa/docs/ses250/lab5.md

 1. Record the capacitance then repeat the test for other thicknesses by increasing the number of sheets of paper in between the aluminum foil.
 Increment in multiple of 3-5 sheets.
 Each sheet of 20lbs paper is about 0.097mm.

     **NOTE: It is important to ensure the weight apply and its application is the same throughout the entire experiment.
 Also, as the weight settles onto the aluminum foils and papers stack, it will continuously press the parallel foils closer.
-Just choose a consistent settling time for each step when recording the capacitance value because we cannot wait until the weight completely settle.**
+Just choose a consistent settling time for each step when recording the capacitance value because we cannot wait until the weight completely settles.**

 1. Conduct at least 10 trials of various thicknesses or until a change in capacitance can no longer be observed.